mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 Import the [TDM_LIBRARY LU](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#tdm_library-lu) from the **TDM Library** to your project and copy the LU level objects in the TDM_LIBRARY to your LU.

-### Step 2 - Add the TDM Root Table to the LU Schema
+### Step 2 - Add the TDM Root Table and the TDM Generic Tables to the LU Schema

 1. Add the **FABRIC_TDM_ROOT** LU table to the LU Schema and set it as a [Root table](/articles/03_logical_units/08_define_root_table_and_instance_ID_LU_schema.md).